-- Rooster Teeth tends to avert this when it comes to Red vs. Blue, as the cast consists of members of the Rooster Teeth staff, or lesser-known voice actors such as Shannon McCormick (whom you'd recognize as Koroudo Akabane).
+- Rooster Teeth tends to avert this when it comes to Red vs. Blue, as the cast consists of members of the Rooster Teeth staff, or lesser-known voice actors such as Shannon McCormick (who anime fans might recognize as Koroudo Akabane).
 In fact, when this was played straight with the announcement that Elijah Wood was cast for the role of Sigma, the general reaction was quite a bit of surprise and praise.

 - By the time she made her voice acting debut in the 1980s Saturday Morning Cartoon version of The Little Rascals, Patty Maloney had established a recurring presence in primetime television, on the Donny & Marie variety show, The Love Boat, etc.

 - On Saturday Supercade, Soupy Sales, the voice of Donkey Kong, was credited separately from the rest of the voice cast.

 - The 2009 animated Wonder Woman movie has Keri Russell, Nathan Fillion, Virginia Madsen, and Vicki Lewis.